watson-virtual-agents/chat-widget/CONTRIBUTING.md

 4. Test your changes: `npm run test`.
 5. Follow the instructions at [./DCO.txt](./DCO.txt).
 6. Commit your changes.
-7. Push to your fork and submit a pull request.
+7. Push to your fork and submit a pull request **to the "dev" branch**.